-Perhaps instead of growing apart, there’s been a betrayal and you’re unsure if you can come back from the injury.
+Perhaps instead of growing apart, there’s been a betrayal, and you’re unsure if you can come back from the injury.
 You ask yourself, “Can I trust my partner again?
 Is it possible to rebuild a good relationship together?”
-You might be contemplating divorce and if so, discernment counseling may be a good first step.
+Regardless of the reason for your disconnect, you may be contemplating divorce, and if so, discernment counseling may be a thoughtful first step.

-What is Discernment Counseling?
+What is discernment counseling?

-Discernment Counseling is often considered when one partner is “leaning out” and one partner is “leaning in” to the relationship.
-The leaning out partner is unsure whether marriage counseling would help and perhaps feels ambivalent about working on the relationship.
-The leaning in partner is interested in rebuilding the relationship and willing to jump into making it work.
+Discernment counseling is often considered when one partner is “leaning out,” and one is “leaning in” to the relationship.
+The leaning-out partner is unsure whether marriage counseling would help and perhaps feels ambivalent about working on the relationship.
+The leaning-in partner is interested in rebuilding the relationship and willing to jump into making it work.

 Before you begin, remind yourself that you do not have to make a decision right now about the future of your relationship.
-Cultivate curiosity as though you are an interviewer trying to get a better understanding of your situation.
+Cultivate curiosity as though you are an interviewer trying to understand your situation better.
 Individually ask yourself these questions — ideally when you are distraction-free.

 - What individual contributions have you made to get your relationship to this point?
 Your partner’s contributions?